 Longboard dancing is a visual, flowy and skillful discipline that involves fluid cross-stepping and balancing tricks while carving on the board.
-These stepping tricks are often called “flatland” tricks, different from more “jumpy” freestyle tricks such as ollies, kickflips, shuvits, and slides (see this post for more on freestyle).
+These stepping tricks are often called “flatland” tricks, different from more “jumpy” freestyle tricks such as ollies, kickflips, shuvits, and slides.

 When you dance, you move your weight around on your longboard in such a way to perform “dance” moves while at the same time keeping your board rolling under you through a carving and pumping motion blended into the dance.